dotnet/arcade/VS2019SupportPolicy.md

 Provide a reasonable mechanism to scout new minor versions of VS 2019 (both preview and release) that will minimize disruption to existing production queues

 ## Definition used to determine release
-The versioning formation used below is as follows <Major.Minor.Patch>.
+The versioning format used below is <Major.Minor.Patch>.
 As an example for version 16.5.1, 16 is the major version, 5 is the minor and 1 is the patch version.

 ## Policy for supporting VS 2019 – Released version
 DNCEng will create a temporary queue (buildpool.windows.vs2019.scouting.open) with 5 machines (20 cores) for each minor release of Visual Studio that can use to validate any changes made to the product.